ncgrep/ncgrep/README.md

 ![ncgrep demo](https://github.com/GenialX/assets/blob/master/github.com/ncgrep/ncgrep_demo_5.gif)

 # Features
- - The matching results are presented in a graphical interface and provide interactivity.
+ - Look for a pattern(just keyword for now) in your source code directory and display results in ncurses.
+ - Browse results with ease.
+ - Open a result with your favorite editor(just vim for now) at the right line.
  - Currently it supports files ending in .php, .h, .c, .cpp suffixes.

 # Usages